Transwestern Pipeline

-Transwestern Pipeline Company, LLC owns and operates a natural gas transmission system that connects natural gas supplies in the San Juan and Rocky Mountain Basins in northwest New Mexico, southwest Colorado, the Texas-Oklahoma Panhandle, and the Permian Basin region of West Texas and Southeastern New Mexico with California, Arizona, Nevada in the West and Texas, and New Mexico on its Eastern end.
+Transwestern Pipeline Company, LLC owns and operates an interstate natural gas transmission system that connects production basins in the San Juan and Rocky Mountain regions of northwest New Mexico and southwest Colorado, the Texas-Oklahoma Panhandle, and the Permian Basin in West Texas and Southeastern New Mexico with major market areas in the West and Southwest, including California, Arizona, Nevada, Texas, and New Mexico.
+The system also provides access to Texas and Midcontinent connecting pipelines and natural gas market hubs serving western energy markets.
+Customers include local distribution companies, producers, marketers, electric power generators, and industrial end-users.

 Transwestern is a "natural gas company" as defined under the Natural Gas Act and is regulated under the rules and regulations of the Federal Energy Regulatory Commission (FERC).

 Warren Petroleum, along with Monterey Oil Company and J. R. Butler founded the Transwestern Pipeline Company on March 11, 1957, and originally supplied natural gas to natural gas pipeline system of Pacific Lighting Gas Supply Company, a subsidiary of the Pacific Lighting Corporation in California.

 Acquisition of Transwestern by a larger corporations

 At one point, Transwestern was a subsidiary of Enron, when it was purchased by the energy company in 1985.